gspahlin/WhiskyAdvocate_ETL/README.md

 2)Develop an ML function (probably with a clustering method) that can identify several good whiskies similar to a selected whiskey to generate recommendations.
       <br> - I'm currently looking at this as a regression problem.
 I will ask users to give scores to different whiskies.
 This will be used as training data for
-      <br>   a regression model that predicts score in the rest of the data.
-The regression model can then predict scores in the full dataset, and sort the whiskeys
-      <br>   by predicted scores.
+      a regression model that predicts score in the rest of the data.
+The regression model can then predict scores in the full dataset, and sort the whiskeys by predicted scores.
 The top predicted scores can then be returned as recommendations.
-NLP vectors and prices can be used as features (maybe also abv
+NLP vectors and prices can be used as features (maybe also abv values).
-      <br>   values).

 3) Possibly write a flask API (and host on Heroku) that retrieves whiskies with certain characteristics, within a certain price range.
 May also need javascript for web implementation.